 Kumbartcho Sanctuary at Eatons Hill

 Kumbartcho Sanctuary at Eatons Hill is a beautiful community-managed forest reserve rich in native flora and fauna.
-Enjoy a day out with the family exploring the reserve, stopping for lunch and fun in the playground.
+Enjoy a day out with the family exploring the reserve, stopping for lunch and and a play in the playground, a visit to the fairy garden and a walk to the river.

-Saved from developers nearly 20 years ago, Kumbartcho is a community forest reserve located on over four hectares on the South Pine River.
-Deriving its name from the local Aboriginal word for Hoop Pine, Kumbartcho has a lot to offer.
+Saved from developers nearly 20 years ago, Kumbartcho is a community forest reserve located on four hectares of protected land sitting adjacent to the South Pine River.
+Deriving its name from the local Aboriginal word for Hoop Pine, Kumbartcho has a lot to offer families with young children.